-D. Invoicing:
+E. Invoicing:

-- 1. For services satisfactorily rendered in accordance with the Scope of Work, and upon receipt and approval of the certifications as specified in subsection (3) hereunder.
-OSHPD agrees to compensate Grantee in accordance with the rates specified herein. - 2.
-The total amount payable to the Grantee under this Agreement shall not exceed <<award amount>>. - 3.
-Certifications shall include the Agreement Number, the names of the student(s) trained under this Agreement, a signature by the Program Director certifying that each student was engaged in activities authorized by this Agreement, and shall be submitted for payment on a quarterly basis in arrears to:
+- 1. For services satisfactorily rendered in accordance with the Scope of Work (Agreement Section C), and upon receipt and approval of the certifications as specified in subsection (3) hereunder; OSHPD agrees to compensate Grantee in accordance with the rates specified herein. - 2.
+The total amount payable to the Grantee under this Agreement shall not exceed [Total Award Amount].

+- 3. Certifications shall include the Agreement Number, the names of the resident(s)/student(s) trained under this Agreement, a signature by the Program Director certifying that each resident(s)/student(s) was engaged in activities authorized by this Agreement, and shall be submitted electronically for payment on a quarterly basis in arrears using the online forms that OSHPD provides, located at https://eapp.oshpd.ca.gov/funding/. - 4.
+Additional information may be requested by OSHPD during the term of the Grant Agreement. - F. Budget Detail and Payment Provisions: